 Representing Your Data#

-Data are a first class citizen in Rubix ML.
-The library makes it easy to work with datasets via its Dataset object, which is a specialized data container that every learner can recognize.
+The library makes it easy to work with your data via the Dataset object, which is a specialized data container that every learner can recognize.
 A dataset is made up of a matrix of samples comprised of features which are usually scalar values.
 Each sample is a sequentially-ordered array with exactly the same number of elements as every other sample.
 The columns of the matrix contain the values for a particular feature represented by that column.
 The dimensionality of a sample is equal to the number of features it has.
 For example, the samples below are said to be 3-dimensional because they contain 3 feature columns.
 You'll notice that samples can be made up of a heterogeneous mix of data types which we'll describe in detail in the next sections.

 $samples = [ [0.1, 21.5, 'furry'], [2.0, -5, 'rough'], [0.001, -10, 'rough'], ];